 To learn more about how Google secures the cloud, see Google’s Infrastructure Security Design Overview paper and the associated NEXT '18 security presentation or visit Google Cloud Security Site.

-Google provides customers with visibility across the services they use on Google Cloud; customers can use the security center for G Suite to prevent, detect, and remediate issues with Gmail, Drive, Devices, OAuth, and User Accounts.
+Google provides customers with visibility across the services they use on Google Cloud; customers can use the security center for Google Workspace to prevent, detect, and remediate issues with Gmail, Drive, Devices, OAuth, and User Accounts.
 Similarly for GCP, customers can use Cloud Security Command Center to gain visibility into their assets, vulnerabilities, risks, and policy across their organization.

 On their end, customers must properly configure security features to meet their own needs, install software updates, set up networking security zones and firewalls, and ensure that end users secure their account credentials and are not exposing sensitive data to unauthorized parties.